manuelhaussmann/lvm_singlearm/README.md

-# lvm_singlearm
+# Estimating treatment effects from single-arm trials via latent-variable modeling

-Estimating treatment effects from single-arm trials via latent-variable modeling
+_A public implementation will soon be available._